ricaxov/xov/stuff/Hash.md

 Hash("Kirk") = (Hash("Kirk") + 3 * 3) % N
 ```

-Using this tecnique we will surely not have the same slots occupied at the same time
+Using this tecnique we will probably not have the same slots occupied at the same time, like we did before.

 #### 10th question